Skip to content

 Tuition

 Our MSE in Curriculum & Instruction online program offers the same affordable tuition to in-state and out-of-state students.
-All fees are included in the total tuition.
+All fees are included.

 Calendar